ezackr/BookBae/README.md

 1. Generate a new, project-specific ssh key
   - On macOS or Linux, use your favorite terminal to navigate to the directory `~/.ssh`
   - On Windows, use Powershell to navigate to `~/.ssh`
-    - Regardless of what terminal environment is used on Windows, for this specific use case, the native port of OpenSSH should be used via PowerShell
+    - Regardless of what terminal environment is used on Windows (MinGW, WSL, Cygwin), for this specific use case, the native port of OpenSSH should be used via PowerShell
     - macOS and Linux operating systems provide their own ssh implementation which is almost certainly OpenSSH as well
   - `ssh-keygen -f bookbae`
     - If it asks if you wish to overwrite, you likely should decline and replace `bookbae` in the above command with another name - if you do so, note that name down for later
+2. Configure your ssh
   - Open the ssh config file `~/.ssh/config` for editing
-2. Configure your ssh
   - Append the following to the file
 ```
 Host bookbae